mysteriumnetwork/documentation/content/node-runner/getting-started/introduction/index.md

 ---
 title: Introduction
+description: What is a Mysterium Node runner; core concepts.
 weight: 20
 ---

-# What is a Mysterium Node?
+### What is a Mysterium Node?

-Software which represents Mysterium Network element responsible for either providing or consuming network service.
-Such node can be run on your raspberry, desktop, mobile, docker or on any debian server using debian package.
-On mobile only service consumption is possible.
+Mysterium Node is a piece of software which represents Mysterium Network's element responsible for either providing or consuming a network service.
+Such node can be run on your Raspberry PI, Docker or any Debian based distribution.
+The current mobile version does not support service running.

-## Mysterium node runner/provider
+### Mysterium node runner/provider

-Node providing service inside Mysterium Network is called a Provider.
-Currently node can operate either as a Provider or as a Consumer at the same time.
+A node that's providing a service within Mysterium Network is called a Provider.
+Our node software can operate as a
+ Provider or as a Consumer, but in this section lets focus on the provider side of things.

 ## Why Run a Mysterium Node?